Table of Contents Show

 The Antioxidant properties of white tea offer cell protection from the oxidative damage that occurs during pregnancy, as found in studies.

-However, the caffeine in white tea might raise a cause of concern, even if in less amount, as it is associated with many congenital disabilities, stillbirths, and miscarriages.
+However, the caffeine in white tea might raise a cause of concern, even if in smaller amounts, as it is associated with many congenital disabilities, stillbirths, and miscarriages.

-Research has also found that white tea leaves or extracts can improve male reproductive health upon consumption.
+Research has also found that consuming white tea leaves or extracts can improve male reproductive health.

-A healthy lifestyle is ensured with white tea as studies show it reduces the harmful environmental pollution impacts on the body, specifically the kidneys.
+A healthy lifestyle is ensured with white tea as it reduces the harmful environmental pollution impacts on the body, specifically the kidneys.

-The same catechins have also been proved to treat and prevent hepatitis B through antiviral effects as found through research.
+The same catechins have also been proven to treat and prevent hepatitis B through antiviral effects, as found through research.
 However, they can also be toxic to the liver, so caution is advised.

 4) What Are the Side Effects of White Tea?

-Even though white tea benefits make it a good choice of beverage, there are also risks that one needs to be aware of –
+Even though white tea makes it a good choice of beverage, there are also risks that one needs to be aware of –

 - Even though it has less caffeine, the brewed tea comes from young leaves in higher quantities, which can cause defects like nervousness, insomnia, agitation, and dizziness.
-However, one can prevent this by boiling the waterless and brewing briefly so scalding the leaves can be avoided producing less caffeine.
-Steeping the leaves for two or three drinks like the Chines can also help with the same.
+However, one can prevent this by boiling the water and brewing briefly to avoid scalding the leaves, producing less caffeine.
+Steeping the leaves for two or three drinks like the Chinese can also help.

-- If one wishes to increase their white tea intake, it can also cause gastrointestinal troubles that need to be checked.
+- If one wishes to increase their white tea intake, it can also cause gastrointestinal troubles that must be checked.

-- Although the flavonoids in the tea are beneficial, they can inhibit iron absorption in the body, so doctors can suggest taking it before meals or with iron supplements.
+- Although the flavonoids in the tea are beneficial, they can inhibit iron absorption in the body, so doctors can suggest taking them before meals or with iron supplements.